bhbmaster/rhood/README.md

 python rhood.py --username bhbmaster@gmail.com --password PineapplesExpress --all-info
 ```

-Sidenote: instead of using --username, --password, and --authkey which are 'wordy', you can use -U, -P and -A respectivly.
+**SIDENOTE:** instead of using --username, --password, and --authkey which are 'wordy', you can use -U, -P and -A respectivly.

 ## PRINT ALL INFORMATION